 How much honey should I eat a day?

 Honey is mainly sugars.
 So, we should consume reasonable amounts.
 A tbsp of honey a day is enough for healthy people.
-Athletes and people who have high calorie needs could eat more.
+Athletes and people who have high energy needs could eat more.

 Other common foods high in antioxidants